SergheiMihailov/adapt_med_seg/blogpost.md

 We apply the approach taken by Hermes to the pre-trained SegVol model, with slight modifications, as described below.
 You can refer to the figure above for an overview.
 - **Context prior pool.** Following the approach from the Hermes paper, we introduce a context prior pool.
 Whenever the model encounters a new modality or task (which are known in advance per dataset), a new context prior is added to the pool. **Prior fusion.** To adapt the image encoder output and obtain the posterior tokens, we introduce the prior fusion attention module.
 - **Posterior prototype.** We use the posterior tokens obtained from prior fusion to adapt the mask decoder output.
 As opposed to Hermes, we use the posterior tokens as an additive adaptation to the mask decoder output tokens, rather than as a multiplicative adaptation over the feature map resulting from the mask decoder.
 We take this approach as we focus on single-class tasks, thus posterior prototypes as presented in the original paper would not be meaningful to our case.
-Ablation studies show that adding posterior information to the mask decoder output tokens is effective (TODO).
 - **Fine-tuning the SegVol image encoder and mask decoder.** In Hermes, the task and modality priors are learned together with the backbone.
 Since SegVol is pre-trained, we fine-tune its image encoder and mask decoder using LoRA for better integration with the Hermes architecture.
 - **Modality prediction loss.** Unlike in Hermes, we do not implement the auxiliary modality prediction loss, since it was shown, in the original paper, to only yield a minor improvement.

+## Experimental Setup

+Earlier in this work, we briefly introduced the SegVol model, and proposed three different adaptation methods.
+In this and the proceeding sections, we will discuss our approach to evaluating their performance and show our findings.
+Our experimental setup can be decomposed into four separte parts.

+First, we conducted a series of experiments on the SegVol model, using its pre-trained weights.
+This way, on the one had gained valuable insights into the inner workings of the SegVol model, and on the other hand obtained baseline results to which we could compare our adaptation methods.

+Secondly, fine-tuned the SegVol model using LoRA adapters [[13]](#ref13) on our selection of MRI data shown in [Table 1](#tab1).
+In our expectation, this method would adapt the model to the MRI domain out-perform the baseline in all our tests.
+On the other hand, we also expect its performance to decrease over the original (CT) domain of the base model, as is a common phenomenon in fine-tuning methods and also a known phenomenon when using Low-rank adaptation [[35]](#ref35).

+Thirdly, to overcome the performance drop of the LoRA-adapted model, we employ a binary gated mixture of adapters mechanism (discussed in [this section](#mixture_of_adapters_moa)) which effectively "disables" the weigths of the model, which were learned during fine-tuning to recover the baseline performance of the SegVol model.
+This way, we get high performance on both the CT and MRI domains, at almost no extra computational cost.

+Finally, we introduce Context-prior pooling to the SegVol model, as described in length in the [previous section](#context_prior_learning).
+We train it on a diverse set of both MRI and CT volumes (as listed in [Table 1][#tab1]).

+### Evaluation metrics

+In all our experiments, we compute the average Dice Similarity Coefficient (dice score) over the different modalities and tasks as well as the average dice score over all samples in the testing data.
+More precisely, the dice score is computed as follows:
+$$
+\text{dice}(X,Y)=\frac{2\vert X\cap Y\vert}{\vert X\vert + \vert Y\vert},
+$$
+where $\vert X\cup Y\vert$ denotes the cardinality of the intersection of the predicted masks $X$, and the ground truth $Y$.
+The denominator serves as a normalisation term.

 ## Results

 Based on preliminary evaluation, we have reproduced SegVol performance on CT and MRI data, obtaining results as reporting in the SegVol paper.

 ### Table #: External Validation Results of LoRA and Context Priors on MRI and CT Datasets